 - Anglesey Abbey and Lord Fairhaven’s Library

-Morning visit to Wimpole Hall where Edward Harley, 2nd Earl of Oxford, amassed the largest and most important collection of books and manuscripts ever assembled by a private individual in England: the manuscripts would later form the nucleus of the British Library collection.
-By 1720, Harley’s guests were able to view his books in five specially designed spaces, known as the Book Room, and later in the Library, an extension built by James Gibbs.
-Our tour will include a visit to the Library rooms and a display of the collections.
+This morning we visit grand, classical Wimpole Hall (begun 1630) where Edward Harley, second Earl of Oxford, amassed the largest and most important collection of books and manuscripts ever assembled by a private individual in England; the manuscripts would later form the nucleus of the British Library collection.
+By 1720, Harley’s guests were able to view his books in five beautiful, specially designed spaces, known as the Book Room, and later in the Library, an extension built by James Gibbs (1682-1754).
+Our tour will include a visit to the fine Library rooms and a display of the collections.

-Following time at leisure for lunch at the Old Rectory Restaurant, we transfer to Anglesey Abbey.
-Here we shall explore the interior of the house in which Lord Fairhaven, son of an American Railway magnate, used great ingenuity in displaying his collections.
+Following time at leisure for lunch at the Old Rectory Restaurant, we transfer to Anglesey Abbey, a beautiful Jacobean house built in 1600 on the site of a 13th-century priory.
+Here we shall explore the interior of the house in which Lord Fairhaven (1896-1966), son of an American Railway magnate, used great ingenuity in displaying his collections.
 His eclectic taste in art ranged from paintings by Antonio Canova and Claude Lorraine to those of John Constable.
-Lord Fairhaven also had a remarkable Library and we will be given privileged access to this room and a guided tour of its collections.
+Lord Fairhaven also had a remarkable library and we will be given privileged access to this room and a guided tour of its collections.
 (Overnight Cambridge) B

 Day 9: Tuesday 9 October, Cambridge